Implement phasor model of three-phase OLTC phase-shifting transformer using delta hexagonal connection

 Mechanical tap changers are relatively slow devices.
 The time required to move from one tap position to the next one is comprised between 3 and 10 seconds.
 You specify this mechanical time delay in the block menu.

-short circuited through resistors or inductors.
-The transfer time
+are temporarily short circuited through resistors or inductors.
+The transfer time (typically

-to minutes, the tap transfer process is not modelled and an instantaneous
+of seconds to minutes, the tap transfer process is not modelled and an instantaneous tap

 [120e3 300e6 60].